Cover illustration for FIDE - North America's Theory of Change for Citizens' Assemblies.

 Risk

-Government fails to respond meaningfully or at all
+Government fails to respond meaningfully or refuses to respond to the assembly within a reasonable time.

-Participants and public assume the outcome is predetermined, government will tip the scales
+Assembly members and public perceive the outcome as predetermined, government will tip the scales.

-and credible government response increases trust between citizens and institutions.
+Confidence in the integrity of the process and credible government response increases trust between institutions and citizens, including the general public.

 Mitigations

-Assess policy cycles or legislative procedures for robust follow-through, include relevant policy planners
+Align the assembly process with policy cycles or legislative procedures (annual budget, e.g.) for robust follow-through; include relevant policy planners.

-Set up transparent and inclusive governance structures with Chair and Oversight Committees
+Set up transparent and inclusive governance structures with Chair, Advisory/Oversight and other Committees.

-Establish clear expectations for response and feedback, and follow-up opportunities for officials to engage constructively with Assembly recommendations
+Establish clear expectations for accountability (response and feedback to the assembly), and follow-up opportunities for officials to engage constructively with Assembly recommendations.

-Set up working groups - with citizens - to track
+Set up Policy Impact Working Groups - with citizens - to track government response and policy impact (e.g. social audit, citizen-led monitoring).

 INSTITUTIONAL OUTCOMES